GodErlich/gnubg-llm/README.md

 ### Additional customization ( proceed with caution )
-To change the code that runs, create a yourfile.py file in the src folder with a main function, you can check example.py for reference. use game class to create a game, add agents and their configurations.
+To change the code that runs, create a yourfile.py file in the src folder with a main function, you can check game_orchestrator.py for reference. use game class to create a game, add agents and their configurations.
 When you are done, change the import in the main.py file to your file.
-In line 26 in main.py file: "from src.example import main" change to "from src.yourfile import main"
+In line 26 in main.py file: "from src.game_orchestrator import main" change to "from src.yourfile import main"

-You can also change directly the code in example.py file.
+You can also change directly the code in game_orchestrator.py file.

 ## 🌐 Cloud Development Features